 Students who miss the midterm for reasons entirely beyond their control may submit a request for special consideration.
 Provided that notification and documentation are provided in a timely manner, and that the request is subsequently approved, no academic penalty will be applied.
 In such cases, students must notify Rotman Commerce on the date of the missed test (or due date in the case of course work) and submit supporting documentation (e.g. Verification of Student Illness or Injury form) to the Rotman Commerce Program Office within 48 hours of the originally scheduled test or due date.
 Students who do not provide Rotman Commerce or the instructor with appropriate or sufficient supporting documentation will be given a grade of 0 (zero) for the missed test or course deliverable.
-If a student misses the midterm exam due to a legitimate reason, a make-up assignment will NOT be arranged.
-Instead, the midterm 30% will be added to the final exam.
+If a student misses the midterm exam due to a legitimate reason, you will be required to write an essay (15-20 pages) on a topic to be announced.